Enbridge's economic impact on the Northwest Territories

 As the world’s population grows, we’ll need all forms of energy—crude oil, natural gas, renewables—to meet rising global energy demand.

 As a company with both pipelines and wind turbines, Enbridge is delivering energy security and driving transformation toward a lower-carbon economy.

 And we’re proud to deliver economic benefits in the Canadian provinces and territories, and the U.S. states, where we do business.

-- Our capital expenditures in the Northwest Territories, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled $7 million;
+- Enbridge's capital expenditures in the Northwest Territories, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, exceeded $35 million;

-- Our operating and administrative expenditures in the Northwest Territories, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $23 million;
+- Enbridge's operating and administrative expenditures in the Northwest Territories, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $19 million;

-- Enbridge paid $1.68 million in salary to our Northwest Territories-based permanent and temporary employees—much of that injected directly into the territorial economy; and
+- Enbridge paid $944,000 in base salary to our Northwest Territories-based permanent and temporary employees—much of that injected directly into the territorial economy; and

-- Enbridge paid $2.02 million in property tax across the Northwest Territories for our pipelines and related facilities, such as storage facilities and pump stations;
+- Enbridge paid more than $2 million in property tax across the Northwest Territories for our pipelines and related facilities, such as storage facilities and pump stations;

-- Enbridge’s various employee-driven United Way campaigns from across Canada and the U.S. raised $5.93 million.
-That total, which includes employee donations, special events, and corporate matching, will help sustain community outreach, poverty reduction, and educational initiatives being coordinated by United Way chapters near Enbridge’s projects and operations.
+- Enbridge’s various employee-driven United Way campaigns from across Canada and the U.S. raised $9 million.
+That total, which includes employee donations, special events, and corporate matching, will help sustain community outreach, poverty reduction, and educational initiatives being coordinated by United Way chapters near Enbridge’s projects and operations;

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.